 Kanika Lawton is a Cambodian-Chinese Canadian writer, editor, and film scholar from Vancouver, British Columbia who lives and works in Toronto, Ontario.

 Kanika is a PhD student at the University of Toronto's Cinema Studies Institute and the Mark S. Bonham Centre for Sexual Diversity Studies.
-They are the recipient of the 2021 Atom Egoyan Cinema Studies Scholarship and the 2021-2022 Film Studies Association of Canada (FSAC) Graduate Student Representative.
-Their research focuses on surveillant technologies, new media, histories of sexuality, ungovernability, and queer, trans, and racialized modes of refusal.
+The recipient of the 2021 Atom Egoyan Cinema Studies Scholarship, their research focuses on surveillant technologies, new media, histories of sexuality, ungovernability, and queer, trans, and racialized modes of refusal.